tsujan/FeatherNotes/README.md

 ## Overview

 FeatherNotes (by Pedram Pourang, a.k.a.
-Tsu Jan <tsujan2000@gmail.com>) is a lightweight Qt5 hierarchical notes-manager for Linux.
+Tsu Jan <tsujan2000@gmail.com>) is a lightweight Qt hierarchical notes-manager for Linux.
 It is independent of any desktop environment and has:

   * Support for rich text formatting, image embedding and inserting editable tables;
   * Drag-and-drop capability for moving nodes and also for embedding images;